Personal Disaster Recovery

 Regular reviews of your insurance needs, coverage limits, and limitations are a must.
 The time to determine how much coverage you need is before the disaster strikes.

-It’s easy to forget your broker’s/agent’s name and phone number in the heat of the moment.
+It is easy to forget your broker and agent’s name and phone number in the heat of the moment.
 The following information should also be included with your disaster

 • Broker/agent name, business, and home